UniversalDependencies/docs/_ja-overview/introduction.md

 # Introduction

-The Japanese corpora annotated according to the UD annotation scheme will be obtained by conversion from several resources.
+The Japanese corpora annotated according to the Universal Dependency annotation scheme will be obtained by conversion from multiple linguistic resources.

 As a first step, we construct conversion rules on 'NTT Japanese phrase structure treebank' [(Tanaka and Nagata 2013)](http://www.aclweb.org/anthology/W13-4913) on Mainichi Newspaper.